mialkin/docs/design/ddd.md

 The intent of this layer is to prevent the intrusion of foreign concepts and models into the domain model.

 If two bounded contexts are hosted within the *same process* and there is no anti-corruption layer, entities in one bounded context can just directly call entities' methods in another context.
 Also communication can be performed via domain events.
-In case there is an anti-corruption layer you can't allow entities in one bounded contexts just call entities in another bounded context.
+In case there is an anti-corruption layer you can't allow entities in one bounded context just call entities in another bounded context.
 You must use anti-corruption layer as a proxy, which will handle all translations for entities.

 If two bounded contexts are hosted in *separate processes*, i.e. in separate microservices, the communication goes through the network: direct calls via REST and events via message queues.
 In these situation you don't have to create an anti-corruption layer between the two bounded contexts, because these messaging mechanisms essentially act as such.